beyondli/Yolo_on_Jetson/readme.md

 ### Introduction

 This is  Pytorch TensorRT quantization sample for Yolo series(Now only test on yolov5s).
-PTQ, partial quantization will be supported step by step, and deploy yolov5s TensorRT engine model on deepstream6.0.
+PTQ, partial quantization will be supported step by step, and deploy yolov5s TensorRT engine model on deepstream.
 Now test platform is Jetson.

 **NOTE** :  This repo is based on the release version(v5.0) of [yolov5](https://github.com/ultralytics/yolov5/).